Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 ![Spell inventory image](/docs/img/spell-inventory.png)

 At the bottom of the screen are 5 boxes, that all provide a space for an equipped spell.
-The first spell cant be changed and will always be the build spell, with which the player can build buildings on his island.
+The first spell can't be changed and will always be the build spell, with which the player can build buildings on his island.
 The other 4 equipped spells can be changed in the altar menu, and will be displayed in the inventory hot-bar.
 The player always has one spell selected, which is shown by gold highlighting of the selected spell slot.
 Each individual spell has a unique icon, which is then shown on its equipped spot on the hot-bar.
+After using a spell, that spell becomes transparant for the cooldown period, and a timer is shown on the spell icon, displaying the exact remaining cooldown time.
+The spell can't be used for that period of time.

 # Game
 ___